-See your health care provider if you're having problems swallowing.
-Depending on the suspected cause, your health care provider might refer you to an ear, nose and throat specialist, a doctor who specializes in treating digestive disorders (gastroenterologist), or a doctor who specializes in diseases of the nervous system (neurologist).
+See a healthcare professional if you're having problems swallowing.
+Depending on the suspected cause, you may be referred to an ear, nose and throat specialist; a doctor who specializes in treating digestive disorders, called a gastroenterologist; or a doctor who specializes in diseases of the nervous system, called a neurologist.

 Here's some information to help you prepare for your appointment.

 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.